 Adding foods high in omega-3 fatty acids to your diet can relieve symptoms of depression.
 While scientists have not yet figured out exactly how these fatty acids affect mood, several studies have shown them to be useful in treating SAD.

-Foods with high levels of omega-3 fatty acids include tree nuts such as pecan, walnut, and macadamia, as well as seeds like chia and flax.
-One great way to increase intake of these nuts and seeds is to add them to a salad - like a beet salad with pecans.
-Nuts are also a common addition to many pies and other desserts for their popular flavor, while chia and flax seeds can be added to baked goods, like muffins and breads, for a delicious way to eat a serving.
+Foods with high levels of omega-3 fatty acids include tree nuts, such as pecan, walnut, and macadamia, as well as seeds, like chia and flax.
+One great way to increase intakes of these nuts and seeds is to add them to a salad - like this beet salad with pecans.
+Nuts are also a common addition to many pies and other desserts for their popular flavor, while chia and flax seeds can be added to puddings and baked goods, like muffins and breads.

 Symptoms of winter-onset SAD can also be reduced by eating foods high in vitamin D, according to several studies.
 This vitamin is sometimes known as the sunshine vitamin, because it is produced in the skin when exposed to sunlight.
-Since SAD has been linked to less sun, it may also be linked to a shortage of vitamin D in the body, so adding this essential vitamin to your diet can help shake off the low mood caused by SAD.
+Since SAD has been linked to a decreased sun exposure, it may also be linked to a shortage of vitamin D in the body.
+So, adding this essential vitamin to your diet can help shake off the low mood caused by SAD.

 These widely available foods can be purchased at nearly any grocery store around the world, making them an easy way to help deal with SAD.
-When the days begin to get shorter, be sure to stock up on these foods to help beat the winter blues.
+When the days begin to get shorter, be sure to stock up on these foods to beat the winter blues with more ease.

 - The Journal of Nutrition, Health & Aging, Vitamin D vs broad spectrum phototherapy in the treatment of seasonal affective disorder, 1999

 - Alternative Medicine Review, Neurobehavioral Aspects of Omega-3 Fatty Acids: Possible Mechanisms and Therapeutic Value in Major Depression, 2003